 How to Handle Teeth Sensitivity after Zoom Whitening

-Your Cherry Hill NJ Dentist cares deeply about the well-being of our patients while during and after the procedure.
+As your Cherry Hill NJ dentist, Dr. Maliha cares deeply about the well-being of our patients while during and after the procedure.
 That is why we are providing you with the most productive tips in dealing with zoom teeth:

 - Reduce the procedure time.